DanTheBand/DanTheBand-Website-1/README.md

 - Use **EmailJS** ([emailjs.com](https://www.emailjs.com))
 - Set up your own backend server

+Note: The contact form script now adds ARIA roles and moves focus to the success/error messages for better screen-reader feedback.

 ### Deployment Options

 You can deploy this website to: